pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 ## The goal: not waiting for I/O

+First thing first, in order to understand how they are similar, we need to understand what they are trying to solve.

 Say you want to write a web server from scratch.
 One of the first problems you will want to tackle is: how do I accept connections from *multiple* clients at the same time?